Research and Development

 About Research at VA Houston

-Research conducted by staff at VA Houston Healthcare System ensures Veterans have access to cutting-edge medical and health care technology.
-The Research and Development Program (R&D) receives more than $23.7 million annually, to sponsor more than 650 active research projects.
+cutting-edge medical and health care technology.
+The Research and Development Program receives more than $23.7 million annually to sponsor more than 537 active research projects.

-The VA Houston R&D program is an essential part of the medical center’s mission and plays a very important role in the healthcare Veterans receive.
-The production of new knowledge, techniques and products improves prevention,
+The MEDVAMC R&D Program is an integral part of the medical center’s mission, and plays a very important role in the health care Veterans receive.
+The production of new knowledge, techniques and products improves prevention, diagnosis, treatment and control of the many diseases faced by our veterans.

 VA research for Veterans